circus-tent/circus/docs/source/index.rst

 * Extending Circus via plugins :ref:`plugins`
 * Developping for Circus (Internals) :ref:`design`

+In any case, you might be interested by the configuration options of Circus.
+You can find a list of them at :ref:`configuration`.

 You can also go trough all the sections of the documentation that are listed
 here: